(Mr. John F. O’Gorman, the first president of Clonmel Chamber of Commerce in 1925)

 Maureen McNamara has dedicated a large part of her life to the Chamber on a voluntary level and it was fitting that she would become the first full time executive at the organisation.
 She has been succeeded since by William O’Donnell, Elaine McGowran, Frank O’Donoghue, Brian Cleary and Mark Small.

-David Shanahan is currently the Acting CEO of Clonmel & County Tipperary Chamber of Commerce.
+David Shanahan is currently the Chief Executive Officer of Clonmel & County Tipperary Chamber of Commerce.

 County Tipperary Chamber of commerce 8 Sarsfield Street Clonmel Co.
 Tipperary Ireland E91 H3E0